supportsages/Email-account-password-reset-script-cPanel/README.md

 Then you will have to select the account and drop into its cPanel account which adds an additional step and delay our time even more.
 What if we had a simple utility to reset email passwords through Command line.
 It would just get things done in a few seconds saving us a few minutes of our time *and the clients time ;)*.

-The python script we present you here is does exactly that.
+The python script, we present you here does exactly the same.

 The script can be executed as a cPanel user also to reset passwords of email accounts under his account.
 It is achieved through eliminating the use of cPanel API Calls, hence only a few modifications are required for the user level execution.